‘Teen Mom 2’ Star Chelsea Houska Wows Instagram In A Snakeskin Top With Cole Deboer, Surrounded By Glitter

 We’re so excited to announce our partnership with DIFF Eyewear is launching this Friday 9/27!
 Were giving one of our amazing followers the chance to win our entire collection in a custom vanity case personally signed by both of us + a $1,000 shopping spree on diffeyewear.com!
 To enter follow the directions below and make sure to sign up for the launch notifications (we'll be checking!)….
 You are going to love love LOVE this collab!!
 To Enter: 1.
 Text DEBOER to “55721" 2.
 Tag three friends 3.
 Follow @diffeyewear 4.
 SIGN UP FOR SMS Notifications for our launch!
 Click the link in my bio if you can’t do step one on your laptop <3 By joining via text, you agree to receive recurring automated marketing messages from DIFF at the cell number used to send the Join text.
 Consent is not a condition of any purchase.
 Msg & data rates may apply.
 View Terms (http://attn.tv/diffeyewear/terms.html) & Privacy (https://www.diffeyewear.com/pages/privacy-policy).
 Winner will be randomly selected before 9/26/19 at 11:59 PM PST.

-Fans paying attention to Chelsea’s caption will have noticed that it came with somewhat of an announcement: the launch party is set to feature on tonight’s episode of Teen Mom 2.
+Fans paying attention to Chelsea’s caption will have noticed that it came with somewhat of an announcement; the launch party is set to feature on tonight’s episode of Teen Mom 2.
 Of course, this couple has more than one gig going on, with Chelsea’s social media recently featuring the eyewear collaboration that she and Cole have embarked on.

 Chelsea’s post today managed to rack up over 16,000 likes in the space of an hour.
-Fans wishing to see more Chelsea, Cole, and the three kids they’re raising should tune into the show or follow Chelsea’s Instagram.
+Fans wishing to see more Chelsea, Cole, and the three kids they’re raising should tune into the show or follow Chelsea’s Instagram account.